thukutaJones/ai4h_aims-au/README.md

 🔗 Learn more: [Project AIMS](https://mila.quebec/en/ai4humanity/applied-projects/ai-against-modern-slavery-aims)
 ### Key Features
 - **Comprehensive Coverage**: Over **5,700** modern slavery statements sourced from the **Australian Modern Slavery Register**(https://modernslaveryregister.gov.au/).
 - **Detailed Annotations**: Sentence-level labels assigned by human annotators and domain experts.
-- **Rigorous Evaluation**: A total of **5,670** statements were reviewed by annotators to assess compliance with three fundamental reporting criteria outlined in the Australian Modern Slavery Act (MSA).
+Basic reporting criteria, such as approval, signature, and identification of the reporting entity, were single-annotated.
+In contrast, more complex reporting criteria, requiring nuanced interpretation and greater scrutiny, were double-annotated for a subset of 4,657 statements.
 - **Gold Standard Subsets**: Two expert-annotated subsets, each containing **50** unique statements, designed to ensure high-reliability evaluations.
 - **Extensive Sentence-Level Data**: More than **800,000** labeled sentences covering **7,270** Australian entities from **2019 to 2023**.